 The Power of Loyalty

-Getting a new customer will usually cost your business money on marketing and advertising.
+Getting a new customer will usually cost your business money on advertising.
 Loyal customers don’t just buy your products; they tell other people about them.
 They might even post your products on their social media pages, giving your business free advertising to hundreds or even thousands of new potential customers.

 New customers may appear once or twice and you’ll never hear from them again, but every new customer is an opportunity to create a return customer.
 And that is why it is important to take care of every single customer as well as you can.
 If you do it right, every customer can become a lifelong customer, which really pays over time.
 If you offer a great product or service, there is no reason why you won’t be able to create a strong following of return customers.